Skander265/bioelectric-plant-signal/README.md

 ## Key Features

-* Neural Calibration: The system spends the first 15 seconds "learning" the plant's normal electrical activity.
+* Neural Calibration: The system spends time "learning" the plant's normal electrical activity.
 It adapts to the specific noise floor of your environment automatically.
 * Auditory Feedback: Enable "Bio-Synth" to hear the plant's nervous system.
 Pitch modulates based on the highest voltage detected in the network.
 * Dataset Training: Import your own .csv files to train the detection models on pre-recorded events.